 - medical management of Crohn’s disease and ulcerative colitis

-- medical management of intestinal failure.
+- medical management of acute or chronic intestinal insufficiency/failure.

 How to access this service